 4).
 Domed External Floating Roof Tanks

 These tanks have the Havier type of deck used in external floating roof tanks and a fixed roof at the top of the shell-like internal floating tanks.
 Domed external floating roof tanks usually result from retrofitting an external floating roof tank with a fixed roof.

-These tanks are generally small storage tanks and constructed for both above-ground and underground service.
-They are usually constructed of steel, steel with a fiberglass overlay, or fiberglass-reinforced polyester.
+These are generally small storage tanks constructed for above-ground and underground service.
+They are usually constructed of steel with a fiberglass overlay or fiberglass-reinforced polyester.

 Horizontal tanks are constructed such that the length of the tank is not greater than six times the diameter to ensure structural integrity.
 In addition, they are usually equipped with pressure-vacuum vents, gauge hatches, sample wells, and maintenance holes to provide accessibility to these tanks.

 Underground tanks may be cathodically protected to prevent corrosion of the tank shell.
 Cathodic protection is accomplished by placing sacrificial anodes in the tank connected to a unique current system or by using galvanic anodes.